catoisg/catoisg.github.io/about.md

 ### RULES

 Every contestant in the CatOI must be between Secondary one and Junior College 1 as of the year of the CatOI, must be eligible in NOI in the subsequent year, and must be enrolled in a school participating in the NOI.
+Every participant must not have achieved an NOI Silver or an NOI Gold prior to participation in the CatOI.

+Rules are generally similar to the NOI, with the following inclusions:

-Each school is to nominate one organiser whom will contact the organising committee of CatOI.
+- Each school is to nominate one organiser who will contact the organising committee of CatOI.

-If proctoring is possible, participants are expected to arrive at the examination venue at least 15 minutes before the contest.
+- If proctoring is possible, participants are expected to arrive at the examination venue at least 15 minutes before the contest.

-In the event that physical proctoring is not possible, proctorers will use a meeting app at their discretion.
+- In the event that physical proctoring is not possible, proctorers will use a meeting app at their discretion.
+- In the event a participant is unavailable during the competition, a make-up can be arranged at the Scientific Committee's discretion before the embargo lifts.
 Tasks are not to be discussed until after the embargo period.
 This will be communicated on a date closer to the contest.

-In the event a participant is unavailable during the competition, a make-up can be arranged at the Scientific Committee's discretion.

 ### TASKS